These lazy cabbage rolls are based on Ukrainian sour cabbage rolls with rice, sauerkraut and bacon, but without the extra work to roll them!

-So instead, I make some rice and throw it in the fridge overnight.
+So instead, I make some rice and throw it in the fridge overnight (or for a couple of hours).
 Then I cook up some bacon, onions and garlic and throw in a jar of sauerkraut.
 In goes the rice, and voila.
 Lazy cabbage rolls.
 I like to think of it as Ukrainian fried rice.

 Lazy Cabbage Rolls Nutrition Notes

 If you want to increase the fiber content of this dish, use brown rice instead of white.